melissawm/acquire-docs/docs/get_started.md

 Let's configure our devices now.
 To do this, we'll get a copy of the current runtime configuration.
-We can update the configuration with identifiers from the the runtime's **device manager**, but we won't actually instantiate these devices until we start acquiring.
+We can update the configuration with identifiers from the the runtime's **device manager**, but these devices won't instantiate until we start acquisition.

 Acquire supports up to two video streams.
 These streams consist of a **source** (i.e., a camera), optionally a **filter**, and a **sink** (an output, like a Zarr dataset or a Tiff file).